o3world/front-end-interview/README.md

 ## Instructions

-- **Layout**: fix the layout so both columns fit side-by-side.
+- **Layout**: Fix the layout so both columns fit side-by-side.
 Retain the existing padding around each column.
-- **Responsive**: make the static HTML page responsive.
-Set the content maximum width to 960px wide.
-Change the layout below 480px wide to match the wireframe.
+- **Responsive**: Make this static page responsive.
+Set the content area maximum width to 960px.
+Below 480px wide, make the layout match the wireframe (see mobile-wireframe.pdf).
-- **Widget**: print the image.
-Using a pen, indicate which HTML elements you'd use to markup each element.
+- **Markup**: Print the image.
+Label each element in the image with the HTML element you would use to mark it up.
 Be as detailed as possible.